veorq/blueflower/README.md

 #### Key derivation

-A key is derived from the password using SipHash-1000-100000 (the [SipHash](https://131002.net/siphash) PRF with 1000 compression rounds and 100000 finalization rounds).
+A 128-bit key is derived from the password using SipHash-1000-100000 (the [SipHash](https://131002.net/siphash) PRF with 1000 compression rounds and 100000 finalization rounds).
-Evaluating SipHash-1000-100000 takes approximately one second on an AMD FX-8150 at 3.6GHz.
+Evaluating SipHash-1000-100000 takes approximately two seconds on an AMD FX-8150 at 3.6GHz.
 It should be slow enough to mitigate bruteforce attacks, and the use of a salt makes precomputation useless.